tristankleyn/which.dolphin/eventClassifier/README.md

-## Integrate whistles and clicks to classify acoustic events with delphinids.
+## Integrate whistles and clicks to classify delphinid events.